LeighMartindale88/CLEWs-Troubleshooting/README.md

 The script works as a general error/problem checker that can take into account the idiosyncrasies of the GAMS txt data file

-Its current functions are (usually for a group of specified parameters) is to flag:
+Its current functions are (usually for a group of specified parameters) to flag:

    - 'zeros' after a non-zero value
    - any zero in the parameters Input Activity Ratio and Open Activty Ratio